 Finally, the action plan should include a formal evaluation method to be rolled out during and post-implementation.
 Evaluation brings the process full circle, delivering a way for the project team and client to assess strengths, weaknesses and areas to improve for future plans.

 To keep track of an action plan’s status in the development, approval and implementation process, action plans should be assigned a reference number.
 Particularly for large projects with many moving parts, there are likely to be lots of action plans in varying stages of development and implementation at any one time.
 Reference numbers are a safe system of making it clear between project team and client which action plan is being referred to in planning, discussions and reviews.

 A simple approvals register is an effective way of tracking and monitoring where action plans and their supporting materials are at in the development, approvals and implementation process.

 Even better – set up an approvals register using a shared document system, like Dropbox or SharePoint.
 This makes it truly live and allows the client to input information directly.

 A register is an ideal way to track timeframes, which can sometimes be used as hold points or assessment measures through the project delivery process.
 It’s a fabulous tool for project teams and clients to hold each other accountable, create a sense of teamwork, and collaborate to get the job done.

-These four tools are the basic bones for building a strong communication and engagement structure through project delivery.
+These four tools are the basic bones to building a strong communication and engagement structure through project delivery.
 If they’re consistent, owned by the entire communications and engagement team, understood by the broader project delivery team, and used every day as essential tools of the trade, the communications and engagement function of a project will be structured, strategic, and as stress-free as possible.